lotek4u/guitar/README.md

 - **Interactive Fretboard Display**
   - Standard 6-string layout (EADGBE by default)
-  - 22 frets with accurate visual spacing and nut
+  - 22 frets with open string and visual nut

 - **Tuning Controls**
   - Global down-tuning selector (Standard to A# Standard)